-The hospital serves as the hub for the Cook County Bureau of Health Service’s most serious and complicated medical services.
+The hospital serves as the hub for the Cook County Health & Hospital System’s most serious and complicated medical services.
 It also enhances the delivery of specialty and sub-specialty care for the entire Bureau network.

 The Specialty Care Center is expected to provide more than 220,000 patient visits annually.

 John H. Stroger, Jr. Hospital of Cook County is committed to providing sign language and oral interpreters, TTY’s, auxiliary aids and other related services—free of charge—to accommodate persons who are deaf or hard-of-hearing.

 For TTY/TTD, call (312) 864-0100 or call (312) 864-6000 for voice, or ask any hospital personnel for assistance.